 A guide to the Library's electoral roll resources

-The National Library has fairly comprehensive runs of the Commonwealth electoral rolls from 1901 to date.
+The Library holds fairly comprehensive runs of the Commonwealth electoral rolls dating from 1903.

-Most electoral rolls are available on microfiche and/or microfilm in the Newspapers and Microforms Reading Room on open access.
-To identify locations, use the Commonwealth of Australia, 1901-1988, Electoral Redistributions [Atlas] which is available on open access in the Newspapers and Microforms Reading Room.
-Alternatively use the Alphabetical List of Polling Places [by state] to identify locations.
-The Alphabetical Lists are on open access in the Newspapers and Microforms Reading Room in microfiche drawer labelled 'Electoral Rolls 1'.
+Alternatively you can use the Alphabetical List of Polling Places [by state] to identify locations.
+These Alphabetical Lists are on open access in the Newspapers and Microforms Reading Room adjacent to the electoral rolls in microfiche drawer labelled 'Electoral Rolls 1'.

 NB: There is a gap between 1985 and 1987 for all State and Territories when the rolls were not published in print format and the Library received no microfiche copies.
 No rolls on microfiche have been received since January 2008 or printed rolls since 2009.

 The website of the Australian Electoral Commission provides information on Australian electoral history, past federal electoral events, referenda, Aboriginal and Torres Strait Islander Commissions' elections and more.